measurement-factory/EggTimer/README.md

   "This branch has no conflicts with the base branch" message next to a green check mark.
-* All the _required_ checks have succeeded on the (possibly stale) PR branch.
+* All the _required_ checks have succeeded on the (possibly stale) PR branch:
-  GitHub says "All checks have passed" next to a green check mark:
+   * If _all_ checks have succeeded, GitHub says "All checks have passed" next to a green check mark:
   ![](./docs/images/all_passed.png)
-  If an optional check has failed, but all required ones have passed, GitHub will show "Some checks were not successful" message:
+   * If an _optional_ check has failed, but all _required_ ones have passed, GitHub will show "Some checks were not successful" message:
   ![](./docs/images/required_passed.png)
 * The PR is approved for merging (see below for voting rules).